Hills Sculpture Trail

-The Minbrie Gneiss is a metamorphic rock found in the Cleve Hills to the east of Cowell.
+The Minbrie Gneiss is a metamorphic rock found in the Cleve Hills to the west of Cowell.
 It forms part of the Sleaford Complex of rocks and has recently been dated Archean in age (2570–2420 Ma) (Wade et al. 2017).

 In hand specimen the stone used for the symposium is red and dark grey in colour and comprises quartz, plagioclase, K-feldspar and biotite gneiss.
 It is biotite-rich in parts.